GabeThatGuy/BeamNGTransmissionPack/README.md

 ### Gabe's SelectShift Technology
 - Allows the user to select the gear ratios that the transmission uses in the part selector!
 (Only available on GDC Transmissions)
 - Each gear ratio comes with a recommended final drive ratio to use.
-Ratio Options:
+#### Ratio Options
 - Gabe's Gearing
 - ZF 8HP
 - 9-Speed AMG-GTronic